openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Continuation of [First boot of the pre-loaded deployment with MicroShift](#first-boot-of-the-pre-loaded-deployment-with-microshift) with assumption that system was healthy before the reboot.

-1. Devices is rebooted and boots the same commit
+1. Devices is rebooted and boots the same deployment
 1. _Previous boot_ was healthy, so data is backed up.
 1. Cluster starts.
 1. Greenboot performs health checks.